RealImage/challenge2015/README.md

-# gophercon-
+# The RealImage contest for GopherCon India 2015
-The RealImage contest for GopherCon India 2015
+Watch the repo to stay tuned for more details.